Contemplations on Tommy Wiseau The Room -- How Flaw Turns Into Greater Success

 Perception, Economy and Business in Media

 A movie's quality depends not only on itself but also on the way the audience perceives it.
-This is why other media creations, which are largely considered subpar, may still have an enduring liking by a loyal audience of fans who still resume to enjoy them.
+This is why other media creations, which are largely considered subpar, may still have an enduring liking by a loyal audience of fans who still continue to enjoy them.
 I, for example, still enjoy rewatching bad games I grew up with, not only because of nostalgia bias, but also because I enjoyed them even back then.

 And thus, people with more unique taste will remain displeased, as their spending power isn't strong enough compared to audiences with greater numbers.
 Of course the greater the audience demanding a certain product, the bigger their collective spending power will be.
 There is therefore a logical reason for the absence of avant-garde-esque products in our corporate-capitalist world: Publishing niche work is less likely to turn a profit after all the investments and allocation of resources made.